cyberark/conjur-service-broker-go/CONTRIBUTING.md

 ## Development

 Before getting started, you should install some developer tools.
-These are not required to deploy the Conjur Service Broker but they will let you develop using a standardized, expertly configured environment.
+These are not required to deploy the Secrets Manager Service Broker but they will let you develop using a standardized, expertly configured environment.